PolyMapi/docs/configuration-raspberry-ssh-partage-connexion.md

-Prérequis :
+Prerequisites:

- - Logiciels : VSCode avec l'extension "Remote SSH de Microsoft", Raspberry Pi Imager (testé sur la version 1.7.3)
+ - Software: VSCode with the Microsoft "Remote SSH" extension, Raspberry Pi Imager (tested on version 1.7.3)
- - Matériel : Un Raspberry, un téléphone permettant de réaliser un partage de connexion
+ - Hardware: A Raspberry, a phone allowing connection sharing

-Générer sur l'ordinateur une clé SSH avec la commande `ssh-keygen -t ed25519`
+Generate an SSH key on the computer with the command `ssh-keygen -t ed25519`

-Insérer la micro-SD du Raspberry dans le lecteur de l'ordinateur.

-Démarrer le partage de connexion.
-Connecter l'ordinateur au partage.
-Noter le SSID et le mot de passe.
-S'assurer qu'il soit actif tout au long de la manoeuvre.
+Insert the micro-SD of the Raspberry in the drive of the computer

+Start the connection share.
+Connect the computer to the share.
+Note the SSID and password.
+Make sure it is active throughout the process.

-Ouvrir Raspberry PI Manager
+Open Raspberry PI Manager
-Dans système d'exploitation/Choisissez l'OS, prendre "Raspberry PI OS (32-bit)" Dans le menu engrennage qui vient d'appraître, remplir les champs suivants :
+In Operating System/Choose OS, select "Raspberry PI OS (32-bit)" In the menu that just appeared, fill in the following fields:

- - Set hostname –> Laisser désactivé
+ - Set hostname -> Leave disabled
- - Enable SSH -> Allow public authentication only -> Activer, et rentrer le contenu de la clé publique
+ - Enable SSH -> Allow public authentication only -> Enable, and enter the content of the public key
- - Set username and password -> Activer, et rentrer les identifiants de votre choix
+ - Set username and password -> Enable, and enter the credentials of your choice
- - Configure wireless LAN -> Activer, et rentrer le SSID et le mot de passe du partage de connexion
+ - Configure wireless LAN -> Enable, and enter the SSID and password of the connection share
- - Wireless LAN country -> Pays dans lequel vous le réalisez (nous avons mis FR)
+ - Wireless LAN country -> Country in which you realize it (we put FR)
- - Set locale settings -> Laisser désactivé
+ - Set locale settings -> Leave disabled
- - Persistent settings -> Activez/Désactivez selon votre choix.
-(Note : La télémétrie implique l'envoi de données, ce qui peut être un coût supplémentaire lors d'un partage de connexion)
+ - Persistent settings -> Enable/Disable according to your choice.
+(Note: Telemetry involves sending data, which can be an additional cost when sharing a connection)
-Dans Stockage, choisir la Micro SD
+In Storage, choose the Micro SD
-Cliquer sur Ecrire, et confirmez l'écrasement des données

-Une fois la procédure terminée, éjecter la micro-SD et la réinserrer dans le Raspberry, puis allumer ce dernier.
+Click on Write, and confirm the overwriting of data

+Once the procedure is complete, eject the micro-SD and reinsert it into the Raspberry, then turn it on

-Lancer VSCode
+Launch VSCode

-Cliquer sur le petit bouton vert en bas à gauche de l'écran Dans la liste des actions affichée en haut de l'écran, se connecter en SSH Indiquer la connexion à nomdutilisateurchoisi@raspberrypi.
-Une fois connecté, le bouton vert en bas à gauche indiquera la connexion en SSH.
-Une fenêtre s'ouvira, permettant de travailler sur le Raspberry et d'accéder à ses fichiers.
+Click on the small green button at the bottom left of the screen

+In the list of actions displayed at the top of the screen, connect via SSH

+Indicate the connection to chosen user name@raspberrypi

+Once connected, the green button at the bottom left will indicate the SSH connection

+A window will open, allowing you to work on the Raspberry and access its files.